nathanmsmith/nathansmith.io/src/content/index.md

 I formerly managed a team of 30 student developers and coded websites for my [school newspaper](https://dailybruin.com).
 Prior to that, I led web and mobile development for my [school radio station](https://uclaradio.com).
 I currently sit on the [publishing board](http://uclacommunicationsboard.org) for all student media at UCLA.

 I usually spend my free time bouldering, reading, or hacking on the odd side-project.
+I occasionally [write](/posts) about my technical adventures.

 The best way to contact me is via [email](mailto:nathan.smith@ucla.edu).
 For additional security, you can find my public key on [Keybase](https://keybase.io/nathunsmitty).